The Dignity Health website is moving to CommonSpirit.org to deliver a more patient-centered digital experience across CA, AZ, and NV.

 A: Individual results vary and not all patients will have the same postoperative recovery and activity level.
 The lifetime of a knee replacement is not infinite and varies with each individual.

-If you think orthopedic surgery may be the solution for your pain, call Dignity Health in Sacramento at (916) 758-4774 for a referral to a Mako-trained specialist.
+If you think orthopedic surgery may be the solution for your pain, call (916) 758-4774 or use our Find a Doctor tool to connect with a Mako-trained specialist.